brodul/nginx-proxy-268/README.md

 Be sure that your CWD is the root of this repository.

 - First build the app containers with the [build.sh](build.sh):

   `bash build.sh`

 - Then start the containers with the [start.sh](start.sh):

   `bash start.sh`

 - Visit the `https://app1.example.com` and `https://app2.example.com` you will have to add a security exception, because the certificates are self-signed
 - Both apps should work as expected
 - Kill the app2 with the [kill_app2.sh](kill_app2.sh)

   `bash kill_app2.sh`

 - The app1 should work as expected
 - If you visit https://app2.example.com you will get additional warning that the certificate does not match the domain.
 The app1 certificate is used.
-If you confirm the exception you get app1.
+If you confirm the exception, you get app1 served.